northwesternmutual/regent/README.md

 // => [{ value: ['sandals', 't-shirt'], rules: [IS_WARM] }, { value: ['umbrella'], rules: [IS_RAINING] }]
 ```

-In the above example `filter` will return an array of all rows who's rules are all true.
+In the above example `filter` will return an array of all rows whose rules are all true.
 If there are no matches, `filter` will return an empty array.

 ## A more thorough example